We build apps that help communities organize, access,

 When an individual is in urgent need of shelter, a qualified staff member at a domestic violence service organization can initiate a request for hotel room funding.
 Supporters who have downloaded SafeNight receive a notification that an individual is in need and have an opportunity to immediately cover the cost of the hotel room as a tax-deductible donation.
 SafeNight is part of the Safe Shelter Collaborative,

 Find out more about SafeNight.

 Apps for social good

 Made at the Library is a collaboration with library staff and library users to develop mobile apps using open government data.
-Working in two capital cities, Belo Horizonte (Minas Gerais) and Porto Alegre (Rio Grande do Sul), library users and library staff from nine libraries will participate in community events that spark creativity and spur development of three mobile apps that solve local problems.
+Working in two capital cities, Belo Horizonte (Minas Gerais) and Porto Alegre (Rio Grande do Sul), library users and library staff from nine libraries participated in community events that sparked creativity and spurred development of three distinct projects that solved local problems.

 Find out more about Feito na Biblioteca.